6. Queue manager

 model_runtime::QueueManager *queue_manager = session.createQueueManager();

-instance creates one queue per
+The QueueManager instance creates one queue per

-.
+Anchor.
 There are two types of queues:

-processes output data
+- OutputQueueprocesses output data

 Queues for the individual anchors can be accessed using

-inputQueue()
+inputQueue() and

 Add requests to the queue using

-model_runtime::InputQueue::enqueue()
+model_runtime::InputQueue::enqueue() and

 For these methods, you can specify a

-ReadCompleteCallback
+ReadCompleteCallback or

-callback that will
+WriteCompleteCallback callback that will

 be called when the IPU memory transfer is complete.

-Each queue is based on SpscRingBuffer
+Each queue is based on SpscRingBuffer, which is an

 implementation of a lock-free single-producer single-consumer circular FIFO